-How to Make Mung Bean Rice (Spicy Pongal or Khara Pongal)
+How to Make Mung Bean Rice (Khara Pongal or Spicy Pongal)

-We make mung bean rice or Khara pongal often in our house.
-It can be served for breakfast, lunch, or for dinner.
-It is a wholesome dish for children and old people too.
-This mung lentil rice is easily digestible and light on your stomach.
-Eat it hot with sweet and sour tamarind-jaggery chutney, or dates and tamarind chutney.
-You'll find the chutney recipe below along with the rice recipe.
-In the absence of this chutney, you can eat it with pickles or with any sweet or tangy sauce.
+In our house, we often make khara pongal, also called or spicy pongal or mung bean rice.
+It is a wholesome dish that kids and adults alike can enjoy for breakfast, lunch, or dinner.
+Easily digestible and light in the stomach, this rice dish is best enjoyed with sweet and sour tamarind-jaggery chutney, or with date-tamarind chutney.
+You'll find the chutney recipe below, along with the rice recipe.
+In the absence of this chutney, you can eat it with pickles or with any chutney or sauce that is sweet or tangy.

-Making mung bean rice or Khara pongal is very easy and simple.
-There is no chance of going wrong when making this yummy dish.
-If you follow the simple procedure and instructions mentioned in the recipe, your dish will be a hit!
+Khara pongal is very easy—there is no chance of going wrong when making this yummy dish.
+If you follow the simple procedure and instructions I share below, your dish will be a hit!

-- 1 1/4 cup de-husked split green gram or moong dal
+- 1 1/4 cups de-husked split green gram or moong dal

 - 1/2 tsp cumin seeds

 - 2 green chilies

 - 1 1/4 tbsp ghee (or oil or a 50/50 ghee-oil mix)

 - 1 1/2 tsp salt, or to taste